-Today, we are going to check out a very interesting portable digital audio player (DAP) – the Cayin N3Pro.
+Today, we are checking out a very interesting portable digital audio player (DAP) – the Cayin N3Pro.
 I think it’s quite an interesting audio player since it features both Solid State and Vacuum Tubes.
 As a result, Cayin’s N3Pro is capable of delivering dual timbre or sound signature.
 Well, to be exact that would be four: via the solid state, via balanced output, and via the vacuum tubes that have a Triode mode and Ultra-linear mode.
 If you’re in the market for a sub-$500 portable DAP that is rich with features and sound characteristics, check out our Cayin N3Pro below.

 Cayin N3Pro DAP Review – Two (or more) Modes Is Better Than One!

 The Cayin N3Pro is perhaps one of the company’s ambitious and interesting portable digital audio players.
 They have a DAP with an interchangeable motherboard – the N6ii.
 And their flagship N8 is perhaps the first to feature a unique dual-channel Triode Nutube vacuum tube amplification.
 The N3Pro can be considered as the little brother of their flagship N8.

 This DAP also has a lot of features, so let me break it down.
 The Cayin N3Pro features two AK4493EQ DAC chips in a dual DAC configuration.
 It also features two vintage miniature Raytheon JAN6418 vacuum tubes that can be operated in two modes: Triode and Ultra-linear.
 Each mode offers a different sound signature and characteristics.

 On top of the single-ended output, the N3Pro is fully balanced; capable of delivering balanced headphone output of up to 800mW.
 This player also supports a plethora of audio formats; from 32bit/384kHz PCM, up to DSD256 and even MQA (later added).